An interpolating particle method for the Vlasov-Poisson equation: Numerical results

 We consider three standard benchmarks: \emph{weak linear Landau damping}, \emph{two stream instability} and \emph{bump on tail instability}.
 For the interpolation step we used both the direct and piece-wise ansatz (PW), depending on the number of particles.
 Piece-wise interpolants tend to develop overshoots near the boundaries of the respective boxes, but can be efficiently computed for large numbers of particles.
 Direct kernel-interpolants use the entire set of particles at once and therefore do not suffer from this problem.
 This, however, comes at the price of an $O(N^3)$ complexity and for this reason the direct approach does not scale well to large numbers of particles.
 We will carry out experiments using both approaches to assess whether the increased accuracy of the direct ansatz outweighs its cost.

-Tensorised Wendland kernels were used for all interpolations.
-In the following we will only specify the order of the kernel in use.
+Tensorised Wendland kernels were used for all interpolations, i.\,e., we used kernels of the shape:

+In the following we will only specify the order $n\in\naturals$ of the kernel in use.

-Preliminary experiments have shown that for our test cases reasonable ranges for the scaling parameters are $1 \le \sigma_x, \sigma_v \le 6$.
+Preliminary experiments have shown that for our test cases reasonable ranges for the scaling parameters are $0.5 \le \sigma_x, \sigma_v \le 6$.
 For the finest discretisations the resulting kernel matrices became too ill-conditioned even for direct linear solvers.
-For this reason we apply Tikhonov regularisation and solve the modified systems $\left(K+\mu^2 I \right)c=f$ with regularisation parameter $\mu = 10^{-5}$.
-For the phase-space sub-division we use $N_{box}=200$.
+For this reason we apply Tikhonov regularisation and solve the modified systems $\left(\mathsf{K} +\mu^2\mathsf{I}\right)\mathsf{c}=\mathsf{f}$ with regularisation parameter $\mu = 10^{-6}$.

+For the phase-space sub-division we use $N_{\mathrm{min}}\in [100,200]$.
+The Poisson solver is a standard Galerkin method using uses B-Splines of order~8 (degree~7) on a uniform grid with $\Delta x = \frac{L}{256}$.
+The high resolution of the Poisson solver was chosen such that we can neglect the influence of errors in the computation of the electric field $E_{h,\sigma}$ from $\rho_{h,\sigma}$.
+Furthermore note that the computation time of $E_{h,\sigma}$, even for this resolution, is neglible compared to the computation time of the interpolation step.